pasta0126/OrangeParanoia/README.md

 The **Arrays** group provides an endpoint to select a random element from an array.
 This is useful when you need to pick a random item from a list of items.

+- **POST /array/random**:
-- **GET /array/random**: Accepts an array of elements (e.g., strings) in the request body and returns one randomly selected element.
+  Accepts an array of elements (e.g., strings) in the request body and returns one randomly selected element.
 If the array is empty or null, it returns a default value.

 ---